dareneiri/dareneiri.github.com/_posts/2015-02-12-Asus-Chromebox-With-Full-Linux-Install.md

 ## Requirements
 If you aim to accomplish the same setup for your Chromebox as I have, follow the guide below.
-Again, this is for a standalone Linux Ubuntu boot on the Asus Chromebox. **This process will remove ChromeOS** and does not have the option to dual-boot.
-Once you have finished this process, you will have accomplished the following:
+Again, this is for a standalone Linux Ubuntu boot on the Asus Chromebox. **This process will remove ChromeOS** and does not have the option to dual-boot.Once you have finished this process, you will have accomplished the following:

 1. An Asus Chromebox with Ubuntu Linux 14.04, as a standalone boot
 2. Plex Home Theater installed on the Chromebox, accessing Plex Media Server on the Synology NAS
 3. VNC server up and running, to remotely access the system